This is an official version.

 (a) foster and promote through grants and otherwise the arts of the province and the arts of groups indigenous to the province;

-(b) help through grants and otherwise in the development of provincial amateur and professional artists and art organizations; and
+(b) help through grants and otherwise in the development of emerging and established artists and arts organizations in the province; and

 (c) advise the minister with respect to the development of arts and arts policy in the province.